zenoix/zenoix-blog/src/content/blog/nix-development-environments.md

 }
 ```

 Next, we'll add the `inputs` to the flake.
-The important one is where to get the nix packages from (similar to the `pkgs ? import <nixpkgs> { }` line from before).
+The important one is where to get the Nix packages from (similar to the `pkgs ? import <nixpkgs> { }` line from before).
 However, this time we'll also add `systems` which will be used to make sure we can distribute this flake to different kinds of system architectures (like `x86_64-linux` and `aarch64-darwin`) easily.

 ```nix
 {